-There were 5,635 relevant employees at 31 March 2020 (5,210 relevant employees 31 March 2019).
+There were 5,258 relevant employees at 31 March 2022 (5,310 relevant employees 31 March 2021).

 Relevant employees, in the context of Bonus Pay, are all individuals in employment regardless of whether they have been in remuneration in the March pay period.
-Bonus pay which has been paid during the 12 month period up to the snapshot date has been included and relates specifically to the award of Long Service (25yrs) Awards.
+Bonus pay which has been paid during the 12-month period up to the snapshot date has been included.